unfoldingWord/gateway-admin/TESTING.md

 ### BOOK_NOT_IN_MANIFEST = 'Book not in manifest'
 Action is to add the selected book to the manifest. **DONE**

+### "xxx missing"
+This status is shown for TW and TA resources (Bible and OBS).
+Action will show the user the items that are missing. **DONE**

+### "No TWL repo" and "See TWL error"
+These two statuses are possible for the TW resource.
+Since the TW resources for a book cannot be determined with the TWL, these are possible outcomes.
+There is no action to be taken for TW, since the action must be taken for TWL instead.

+Tooltip will provide a fuller explanation of the status. **DONE**

+### "No TN repo" and "See TN error"
+This is same as preceding but for the TA resource. **DONE**

 ### NO_FILES_IN_REPO = "No files in repo"
 Action is to create the manifest.